30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 View from Romsdalseggen Ridge hike in Norway is truly spectacular

 On the other side of the Romsdalseggen hike, you find Trollveggen (Troll Wall), the highest vertical wall in Europe.
 And you can hike to the edge of it!
-There are several routes that will take you close to Trollveggen.
-The most known ones are Stabbeskaret, Bruraskaret, Store Trolltind and Nordre Trolltind.
+Several routes will take you close to Trollveggen.
+The most known ones are Stabbeskaret, Bruraskaret, Store Trolltind, and Nordre Trolltind.
 Some are harder than others.
 Check out more details about Trollveggen hikes here.
 Below are the details of the Stabbeskaret hike.

 Total distance: 10 km